benoitespinola/geocomputing/pouta/geonode/installing_geonode_2.8_dev_ubuntu.md

 ## Troubleshooting
 ### Reseting installation
-If you run into some errors during the paver phase or need to change some settings, use the following commands to reset the installation (Warning: not tested with datasets loaded, data could be erased):
+If you run into some errors during the paver phase or need to change some settings, use the following commands to reset the installation (Warning: THIS WILL DELETE THE WHOLE INSTALLATION INC DATA LAYERS):
 ```
 workon geonode
 cd /home/geonode/my_geonode